minelabwot/DeepLearning_WoT/README.md

 *DeepConvLSTM* : This model is designed for the wearable human activity recognition task.
 This architecture combines convolutional and recurrent layers.
 The convolutional layers act as feature extractors and provide abstract representations of the input sensor data in feature maps.
 The recurrent layers model the temporal dynamics from these feature maps, namely there are no outer LSTMs.
 *LRCN* : This architecture is expertly designed for visual recognition and description, and is suitable for time-varying inputs and outputs.
 LRCN processes every input frame with a CNN, and then the outputs are fed into a stack of LSTMs, which finally produce a variable-length prediction.
 So there are no inner LSTMs in this model.
 As the input of video stream is similar to the sequence of time windows, this model can be used for time series classification and recognition.
 And here we use the same layers of CNNs and LSTMs as our model for a fair comparison.

-when `sliding_window_length=24` the results of the models in classification and prediction tasks are shown as follows:
+when `sliding_window_length=24`,the results of the models in classification and prediction tasks are shown as follows

 |Model|Classification|Prediction|
 |---|---|---|